mesos/logstash/README.md

 if both a command-line argument and an environment variable are provided, the value of the command-line argument will be used.

-We recommend using command-line arguments for options which clash with common environment variables, e.g. `USER`.
-(FIXME: we should prefix environment variables to avoid this.)

 Here is the full list of configuration options:

 | Command-line argument            | Environment variable           | Default                   | What it does                                                                                                               |